danielnanasi/cloud-based-drone-control/README.md

 ## Nánási Dániel
 ![created by readme-kanban-board](./kanban.png)
 <!---KANBAN
+# TODO this semester
+- Plan the cluster
+- Get known the drone controll methods
+- Find out what is dockerizable

-# To Do
+# TODO next
-- Eat healthy food
-- Exercise regularly
-- Learn sign language
+- Setup Kubernetes Cluster

 # In Progress
-- Drink too much
+- Write introduction
+- Read about controlling from a cluster
+- Choose methods to try

 # Done
-- Regret my decisions
-- Age too quickly
 KANBAN--->